N0E-P/fal_api/README.md

 ## 2. Rename config.example.json to config.json and fill in the API key value

-More details can be found below.
+More details to fill the file can be found below.

 ## 3. Fill in the input files for the models you want to run

-More details can be found below.
+More details to fill these files can be found below.

 ## 4. Run the code